UKCloud/documentation/articles/other/other-ref-services-by-region.md

 If you're interested in any of the following services, contact one of our Cloud Architects for further information:

-- Dedicated Compute
+- UKCloud for Microsoft Azure

+- UKCloud Desktop as a Service

 - Private Cloud

 - Private Cloud for Oracle Software

-- Private Cloud for Storage
+- Dedicated Compute

+- Managed IT Operations

+- Security Operations Service

 - RLI connectivity